alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 ### Step Two: JavaScript Execution

 With the DOM constructed and styles identified, all JavaScript logic is executed.
-The modifying of content, styles, and other information needed to properly display the resource is done at this stage.
+The modification of content, styles, and other information needed to properly display the resource is done at this stage.

 As more applications and services move toward web-first delivery, developers are increasingly relying on JavaScript to handle the brunt of the app logic.
 As such, this is the section that often causes the most bottleneck and is the main area to target when looking to optimize content delivery.